 There are a few options to integrate your databases:

 Native integrations built by the SaaS provider of the tools you're currently using.
-This type of integration covers the most common use cases to connect two tools and they are often one-way data pushes.
-You'll have to determine if that suits your business' particular integration needs.
-In addition, each connection is managed separately, so there may be some overlapping.
+This type of integration covers the most common use cases to connect two tools.
+You'll have to determine if the native integration offered by your app suits your business' particular integration needs.

 Custom integrations built by an in-house team.
 These integrations will be tailor-made for everything your business needs from an integration solution; however, they are expensive to build and require staff with specialized knowledge.